Turkish Lycian Coast – Kaş

 2) Private transfers from Dalaman or Antalya airports

 You can contact our local partner transfer company in Kaş (Deniz Rent a Car Kaş) and they will send a car/van to pick you up.
 The driver will wait for you at the arrivals with a name board in hand.
-The rate for this service is 400 Turkish lira per car (up to 3 persons) from Dalaman airport and 500 Turkish lira (up to 3 persons) per car from Antalya airport.
-If there are 4 or more guests please email the service company directly to arrange a larger van.
-Service is paid on location in Turkish Liras, EUR or GBP.
+The rate for this service is 1000 Turkish lira (65 Euro) per car (up to 3 persons) from Dalaman airport and 1200 Turkish lira (78 Eur) per car from Antalya airport.
+If there are 4 or more guests please email the service company directly to arrange a larger van (1400 Turkish lira (90 Eur) for Dalaman and 1700 Turkish lira (110 Eur) for Antalya airport).
+Service is paid on location in Turkish Liras, Euro, US dollar, or British pound.

 To book a transfer, please contact: Deniz Rent a Car Kaş at: email@example.com, Ph: +90 242 836 4151, Mob: +90 532 768 9709.